wildtechgarden/server-alpine-linux-docs4web/src/verify-downloaded-install-media/_index.md

 Where `name-of-tarball` includes the `.tar.gz`

-You will probably get a warning the signing key is untrusted.
+You will probably get message that the signature is good followed by a warning the signing key is untrusted.
 This is normal.
 Unfortunately the 'Web of Trust' that would have made that failing check useful has failed to materialize in any meaningful way.